kljeung/cmpm-121-f25-d3/PLAN.md

   - [x] Rebuilds cell rectangles and tokens.

 - [x] Confirm no attempt is made to keep old Leaflet layers when they scroll off-screen.

+# D3.d: Gameplay Across Real-world Space and Time

+## Steps

+### Movement

+- [] Player movement can be controlled via buttons or device geolocation, selected by query string or runtime toggle.

+- [] All game logic that reacts to player movement uses the `MovementController` interface

+  - [] Call a shared `setPlayerPosition` / `movePlayerByCells` helper instead of using player state directly.

+  - [] On position update, compute movement relative to initial fix and call shared movement helpers.

+- [] Ensure core game code only responds to movement callbacks.

+### Geolocation behavior

+- [] Map real world motion to grid cells.

+### Movement mode switching

+- [] Create UI that allows user to switch modes at the beginning of the game.

+- [] When mode changes, update HUD text so player knows which control scheme is active.

+- [] Persist the currently selected movement mode in storage so it’s restored on reload.

+- [] If geolocation is unavailable or denied, the game clearly indicates this and remains playable.

+### Game state persistence

+- [] Implement game states:

+  - [] Player position (lat/lng or cell coordinates).

+  - [] Player inventory.

+  - [] Modified cells.

+  - [] Current movement mode (buttons / geolocation).

+  - [] Any other necessary flags or progress.

+- [] Implement saving game state:

+  - [] Call after important events automatically: player move, token pickup, crafting, mode switch, new game.

+- [] Make sure save/load only persists logical game state, not Leaflet layer objects.

+### New game flow

+- [] Add a “New Game” button to the control panel.

+- [] When clicked:

+  - [] Show confirmation dialog.

+  - [] Clear the storage key for game state.

+  - [] Clears previous progress and starts from a clean state.

+  - [] Reset movement controller.

+  - [] Re-render HUD, player marker, and visible grid.

+- [] After starting a new game, call `saveGameState()` immediately to establish the new baseline.